-The final printed version of your thesis should be single-sided and formatted with a 1.5" margin on the left to allow for binding.
+The final printed version of your thesis should be double -sided and formatted with 1.5" mirrored margins to allow for binding.
 The other margins should be 1".
 Pages should be numbered (as described later in this section), and the numbers should appear in the lower right corner of the page, 3/4" from the edges of the page.
 Sometimes charts and graphs may have to be folded to fit or reduced to a smaller size.
 If folded, have the fold at least 1/2" from the right edge of the document.
-The folded sheet should also have at least a 1.5" left margin; if more than a single fold is required, the left-hand fold should be at least 1.5" from the left margin.
+The folded sheet should also have at least a 1.5" mirrored margins; if more than a single fold is required, the left-hand fold should be at least 1.5" from the margin.